whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 ./download_whois_data.py --list-feeds

-List the data formats available for the feed "whois_database"
+List the data formats available for the feed "whois_database":

 ./download_whois_data.py --feed whois_database --list-dataformats

+Display the brief description and the list of the data formats available for the feed "whois_database":

+./download_whois_data.py --feed whois_database --describe-feed

 List tlds  supported by the  feed "domain_names_whois".
-The  result is the set of all tlds supported on any of the days.
+The  result is the set of all tlds supported on any of the days:

 ./download_whois_data.py --feed domain_names_whois --startdate 20170810 --enddate 20170812 --dataformats full_csv --list-supported-tlds --username JohnDoe --password MyPassword42